Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Transfer to downstream traffic classification tasks

-Since our classification approach relies on nearest neighbors in the embedding space, we did not perform fine-tuning in the traditional sense (e.g., running a few training epochs on new data with most of the model weights frozen).
-Rather, we created embeddings of an entire training set using the $\Phi$ embedding function, trained a k-NN classifier, and used it to predict test samples.
-Predictions were based on the label of the closest training sample (i.e., 1-NN, no majority voting).
-Also, we did not use the $\lambda_{db}$ semi-balancing technique.
+For the k-NN transfer method, we created embeddings for all samples of the given downstream task, trained a k-NN classifier on embeddings of the training set, and evaluated it on the test set.
+Predictions were based on the label of the closest training sample in the embedding space, and we did not use the $\lambda_{db}$ semi-balancing technique.

-We compare our results with SOTA reported for each dataset.
-We initially aimed to make this comparison using a single metric: classification accuracy.
-However, for the UTMOBILENET21, MIRAGE19, and MIRAGE22 datasets, SOTA papers report only the weighted F1-score metric.
-Therefore, we must use weighted F1-score for these datasets to ensure comparability.
-We also measured the performance of the input-space baseline, which was defined in~\secref{sec:input-space-baseline}.
-The motivation was to evaluate how well individual TC tasks can be addressed using this baseline and to establish a reference point for comparison with the $\Phi$ embedding function.